-- A contract issues for any absence, tardy, lack of preparation resulting in an absence or other cause as defined in the Student Handbook. - Students may not accumulate more than two (2) make-up assignments in a 16-week course.
+- A contract issued for any absence, tardy, lack of preparation resulting in an absence or other cause as defined in the Student Handbook. - Students may not accumulate more than one (1) make-up assignments in an 8-week course.

 I, , in written contract with nursing instructor,

 , hereby agree to the following terms of assignment due to

 clinical absence on in course,

-semester.
+seme ster.

 Make-up Activity/Project:

+2. Activity/Project to include:

 3. Activity/Project Qualifiers:

-4. Due Date: To be turned in no later than npm on
+r thanpm on

 Date:

 Student Signature:

 Instructor Signature:

-Project successfully completed:

 Instructor Signature:

-See the Nursing Student Handbook policy for "Policies for Clinical Experience" for details regarding clinical Plans for Success.
+See the Practical Nursing Student Handbook policy for "Policies for Clinical Experience" for details regarding clinical Plans for Success.